SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_Conductor.md

 # Cisco Conductor

-This driver is used to monitor the **Cisco Conductor** device.
+This connector is used to monitor the **Cisco Conductor** device.

 ## About

-This driver uses **SNMP** to retrieve basic information from the device (processors, disk storage, etc.).
+This connector uses **SNMP** to retrieve basic information from the device (processors, disk storage, etc.).

 ## Installation and Configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**